A Region-based Randers Geodesic Approach for Image Segmentation: Implementation Consideration

-An important point for the numerical implementation of the proposed geodesic model lies in the computation of the vector field $\omega_{\gS}$ defining the Randers metric used in our segmentation method, see \cref{th:stokes}.
-This vector field solves a curl PDE, whose r.h.s.\ is the shape gradient $\xi_\gS$, of the region term energy functional at a given shape $\gS$, see \eqref{eq:taylor_phi} and \eqref{eq:curl_omega}.
-The PDE is posed over a tubular domain $\rT$, which is fixed in the theoretical analysis, although in practice it is often updated using $\partial \gS$ as the new centerline.
-During \Cref{alg_ContourEvolution} which governs the contour evolution, the vector field $\omega_\gS$ is updated in each iteration based on the current shape $\gS=S_n$. \\
+An important ingredient of the numerical implementation of the proposed geodesic model is the computation of the vector field $\omega_{\gS}$ defining the Randers metric used in our segmentation method, see \cref{th:stokes}.
+This vector field solves a curl PDE, over a tubular domain $\rT$, whose r.h.s.\ is the gradient $\xi_\gS$ of the region-based energy functional $\Psi$ at a given shape $\gS$, see \eqref{eq:taylor_phi} and \eqref{eq:curl_omega}.
+During \Cref{alg_ContourEvolution} which governs the contour evolution, the vector field $\omega_\gS$ is updated in each iteration, whereas the domain $\rT$ is either fixed or optionally updated.